1fpga/golem/README.md

-# GoLEm FPGA Firmware
+# 1FPGA Firmware

-This repo is the main code repo for the GoLEm FPGA Firmware and its companion libraries and binaries.
+This repo is the main code repo for the 1FPGA Firmware and its companion libraries and binaries.

 ## Crates

 This repo is a monorepo, containing multiple crates.
-The main crate is `GoLEm_firmware`, which is the actual firmware for GoLEm.
+The main crate is `firmware` (binary named `one_fpga`), which is the actual firmware for 1FPGA.
 It is meant as a drop-in replacement for MiSTer.

 This repo also contains the twin packages `senior` and `junior`, which are the client and server respectively.
 They are meant to be used together to replace the MiSTer firmware into a client/server architecture to help debug and develop cores and firmware features that don't require user interface.
 Basically, running `junior` on the DE10-Nano, it starts a webserver and does not provide an interactive interface.
 The webserver provides a full REST API to interact with the FPGA, and the `senior` client can be used as a client CLI to interact with it (though not needed).

 ## FAQ

 ### What is this?

-GoLEm wants to be a replacement for the MiSTer Firmware, achieving the same emulation capabilities, but with a better codebase (more maintainable) and an easier, user-focused interface.
+1FPGA wants to be a replacement for the MiSTer Firmware, achieving the same emulation capabilities, but with a better codebase (more maintainable) and an easier, user-focused interface.

 From MiSTer's [wiki](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki):